xythobuz/OpenRaider/README.md

 A Doxygen API documentation can be created with `make doc`.

-`make clean` should remove all intermediary files.
+`make clean` should remove all intermediary files. `make run` will run the binary.

 ## Usage